cballesterosvelasco/cballesterosvelasco.es/_posts/fields/2000-01-01-mobile-game-development.markdown

 proficency: medium
 ---

-Experiencia creando aplicaciones videojuegos para móviles usando j2me MIDP 1.0/2.0 y CLDC 1.0/1.1.
-Conocimientos de .NET Compact Framework.
+Experience creating mobiel apps using j2me MIDP 1.0/2.0 and CLDC 1.0/1.1.

-Desarollado port comercial de juego multiplataforma: iphone, android, windows phone 7, xbox 360, pc, linux y mac.
-“Curse of the Rock Manor”
+Knowledge about .NET Compact Framework.

-Desarrollado engine y juego para iPhone (PushBox).
+Developed engine and game for iPhone (PushBox).